bazelbuild/bazel/site/docs/getting-started.md

 Setup
 -----

-Every Bazel project is contained in a directory called a _build root_, which holds the inputs, outputs, and build rules for the project.
-To create a Bazel project, first clone the [GitHub repo](https://github.com/google/bazel) and build Bazel (follow the [installation instructions](install.html) to install prerequisites):
+To use Bazel, first clone the [Github repo](https://github.com/google/bazel) and build Bazel (follow the instructions in the [README](install.html) to install prerequisites):

 ```bash